 Clinical sites have the right to refuse a student's placement based on inadequate health records, pending charges, or conviction records.
 Students with a criminal history may not be able to complete clinical courses.
 Mid-State will make two attempts to place a student in an appropriate clinical experience before the student is able to register for their preferred site.
-If Mid-State is unable to place the student after two attempts, the student will be withdrawn from the course and will not be able to advance in the program.
+If Mid-State is unable to place the student after two attempts, the student will be unable to register for the Nursing Assistant course.